williamchen0301-sh/sql-testing/README.md

 ##What this app tracks and why
 ###This application tracks software engineering internship postings and uses an AI pipeline to extract specific technical skills from massive job descriptions.
 I built this to reverse-engineer the hiring market, allowing me to find exactly which skills and technologies are most in-demand so I can strategically build my resume.

-#Database Schema
+Column Name,Data Type,Description
-##The project uses a lightweight, highly portable SQLite database.
-It consists of a single, flat table designed for fast CRUD operations and easy Pandas integration.
+id,INTEGER PRIMARY KEY,Auto-incrementing unique identifier
-Column Name	Data Type	Description id	INTEGER PRIMARY KEY	Auto-incrementing unique identifier company_name	TEXT NOT NULL	Name of the hiring company role_title	TEXT NOT NULL	Specific title of the internship posting_url	TEXT	Link to the original job posting required_skills	TEXT	AI-extracted, comma-separated list of required skills preferred_skills	TEXT	Comma-separated list of bonus skills degree_reqs	TEXT	Academic requirements (e.g., BS Computer Science) date_logged	DATE	Defaults to CURRENT_DATE when a row is created
+company_name,TEXT NOT NULL,Name of the hiring company role_title,TEXT NOT NULL,Specific title of the internship posting_url,TEXT,Link to the original job posting required_skills,TEXT,"AI-extracted, comma-separated list of required skills" preferred_skills,TEXT,Comma-separated list of bonus skills degree_reqs,TEXT,"Academic requirements (e.g., BS Computer Science)" date_logged,DATE,Defaults to CURRENT_DATE when a row is created